What Is 1.78m In Feet

 Frequently Asked Questions (FAQ)

 • Q: Is 3.28084 the exact conversion factor?
 A: No, it's an approximation.
 The exact conversion factor is a slightly longer decimal number.
-However, 3.28084 provides sufficient accuracy for most purposes.
+On the flip side, 3.28084 provides sufficient accuracy for most purposes.

 • Q: How do I convert feet to meters?
 A: To convert feet to meters, simply divide the value in feet by the conversion factor (3.28084 ft/m).